Georgian–Ossetian conflicts of 1918-1920: Assessment

-Georgia deny the accusations and consider the figures exaggerated.
-While not denying the brutality of the fighting, it views the conflict as the first attempt by Russia to destabilise Georgia by encouraging South Ossetia to secede and explain the severity of Georgian reaction by the Ossetian pillage of Tskhinvali and the Bolsheviks’ role in the events.
+Georgia considers the figures exaggerated.
+According to Georgian historian Bondo Kupatadze, the Georgian actions were response to the uprising launched by the Bolsheviks and it was "an entirely anti-Bolshevik operation" rather than an ethnic conflict.
+While the campaign was brutal, there was no way for the counter-insurgency operation to avoid civilian casualties.
+Georgians view the conflict as the first attempt by Russia to destabilise Georgia by encouraging Ossetian separatism and explain the severity of Georgian reaction by the Ossetian pillage of Tskhinvali and the Bolsheviks' role in the events.